 For example, assume a licensee follows the index method of NUREG-1520, Rev. 2.
 Using Table A-10, “Failure Probability Index Methods,” a passive engineered control may be scored as a -3 to -4 if it has high reliability.
 If the staff determines this control is applicable and the required management measures were in place but was not considered by the licensee, then it would be appropriate to assign a score commensurate with the approved ISA methodology.
 It is prudent for the staff to always err on the side of conservatism when assessing risk not based on the licensee’s own safety analysis, because the licensee is primarily responsible for safety.
 However, if the licensee did not apply management measures sufficient to ensure “high reliability” then it would be appropriate to reduce the score to greater than -3 (e.g. -2).
 In addition, Table A-10 has the following footnote: “Indices less than (more negative than) -1 should not be assigned to IROFS unless the configuration management, auditing, and other management measures are of high quality, because without these measures, the IROFS may be changed or not maintained.”
 If the licensee did not recognize the control (generalizing the criteria because there is no essential difference between a control and an IROFS with the same management measures) in advance and did not apply the appropriate management measures as required by the ISA methodology for the more negative scoring, then the staff should adhere to the Table A-10 footnote such that a score more negative than -1 would not be appropriate.

 As another example, a duration index of -1 would be appropriate based on a required monthly surveillance.
-If the licensee erroneously performed this surveillance only once a year, a duration index of 0 should be applied instead. another example, if the number of operations performed increases tenfold, then the frequency at which an administrative control is presumed to fail (which may be expressed as the demand rate times its probability of failure on demand) will increase proportionately.
+If the licensee erroneously performed this surveillance only once a year, a duration index of 0 should be applied instead.
+Using another example, if the number of operations performed increases tenfold, then the frequency at which an administrative control is presumed to fail (which may be expressed as the demand rate times its probability of failure on demand) will increase proportionately.
 These examples are only for illustrative purposes and should not be directly applied to future cases because many other factors may need to be considered in accordance with the licensee’s approved methodology.

 It is expected there will be cases in which there is considerable uncertainty as to how much credit, particularly for uncredited controls, is warranted.
 The staff should be conservative in such cases and is under no obligation to consider anything not considered in the licensee’s safety analysis.
+Obtaining the assistance of SRAs and other relevant NRC staff with applicable expertise is encouraged.

 Assess the Consequence

-The staff will assess the consequence associated with the accident sequence (high, intermediate, or low) as identified in the licensee safety basis documentation.
+The staff will assess the consequence associated with the accident sequence (high, intermediate, or low) as identified in the licensee’s safety basis documentation.
 For criticality events, the consequence will normally be presumed to be high, unless it occurs in a shielded facility where the shielding is credited as a mitigative IROFS.
 For radiological, chemical, and fire events, the consequence will be determined in accordance with the licensee’s ISA methodology, with appropriate consideration given to any mitigative IROFS present.
 If the potential noncompliance involved the failure or degradation of a mitigative IROFS, the consequence may be increased as a result.

 If more than one accident sequence or contingency is impacted, the staff must evaluate each of them in assessing overall safety significance.